Table of Contents

 View on Amazon.com ➜

 While the park does have lockers available, these combination locks add an extra layer of defense.
 Simply attach it to your bag or backpack and you won’t have to worry about anyone rummaging through your stuff in the chaotic crowds.
-This is especially important if you wear your valuables behind you or in a purse at your side, because they are out of sight.
-These locks are TSA-Approved so you can use them for air travel, plus they’re 10x harder to crack than a typical 3-digit lock.
+This is especially important if you wear your valuables behind you or in a purse at your side because they are out of sight.
+These locks are TSA-Approved so you can use them for air travel, and they’re 10x harder to crack than typical 3-digit locks.

 luggage locks